-7. Switch up the lighting
+18. Switch up the lighting

-Changing the lighting in your main rooms can help to change the ambience and also zone different areas to enjoy – such as a home office or a reading nook.
+Changing the lighting in your main rooms can change the ambience and also zone different areas to enjoy – such as a home office or a reading nook.
 Use table lamps to give a concentrated area of light, even moving a bedside lamp into a makeshift home office space for this purpose.

 Switch the floor lamp into an alternative corner, perhaps above an armchair or beanbag, to signify a dedicated quiet corner for some reading come the evening – a welcome break from watching the TV.

-8. Rethink rugs
+19. Rethink rugs

 The same premise as with the cushions, switch the rugs from room to room, for an instant mini makeover.
 Or change where you position them in within each room.
 Do you have the rug placed centrally in the living room, because that's what you think you should do?
-Why not lay the rug off centre?
+Why not lay the rug off-centre?

-9. Reposition the TV
+20. Reposition the TV

 By moving the TV (where it's not wall-mounted of course) we can completely change the dominant aspect of the living room, in an instant.
 Even better, where possible hide it from sight.

-10. Repurpose pieces
+21. Repurpose pieces